Wickford, Rhode Island: History

 Following King Philip's War, Wickford grew steadily as a port and shipbuilding center.
 To this day, the waterfront remains very active.
 Captain Lodowick Updike developed much of the early village between 1709–1715 after inheriting the land in 1692 from his grandfather Richard Smith, owner of Smith's Castle and the surrounding lands.
 The village was often interchangeably called "Updike's New Town" or "Wickford" in honor of the English home town of the wife of Governor John Winthrop of Connecticut.
 In 1707, the Old Narragansett Church was founded in downtown Wickford, and survives as the oldest Episcopal church building in the northeastern United States.
 The British military attempted to raid Wickford during the American Revolution in 1776, but the "Wickford gun" was used to thwart the invading British expedition, a single cannon commissioned by the General Assembly for the town to defend itself.
 Later, the gun was taken to Point Judith, despite local Tories' attempts to disarm the weapon.
 There it was used to force a British ship to surrender its crew.
 The prisoners were removed to Providence.

+In the 1800s, the Washington Academy was established as a crucial institution to meet the growing need for public education.
+Founded in North Kingstown, with contributions from leaders in Providence and Newport, this academy aimed to train young men as educators.
+Samuel Elam, a prominent businessman from New York and Newport, served as its first president.
+He maintained a summer estate near the small mill village of Annaquatucket in North Kingstown.

+The prosperity of Wickford began to decline when it was bypassed by the Providence and Stonington Railroad in the late 1830s.
+Additionally, a shipping dispute with Providence, fueled by exorbitant wharfage prices set by waterfront property owners, deterred major trading companies like Brown & Ives from utilizing Wickford.

+The revitalization of Wickford commenced with the construction of the Sea View Trolley Line about two decades later.
+Wealthy Narragansett casino owners, eager to facilitate access to their resorts and beaches, largely funded this initiative, following the success of the Newport Line.